conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 Database.

-In contrast, non-breaking changes can add functionality or reduce requirements such as making a previously required
+In contrast, non-breaking changes can add functionality or reduce requirements such as making a previously required parameter optional.
 These changes allow software to evolve and grow without negatively impacting existing users.